wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-cloudappdiscovery-security-and-privacy-considerations.md

 ### Data collected by the agent

 The information outlined in the list below is collected by the agent when a connection is made to a Web application.
 The information is only collected for those applications that the administrator has configured for discovery. <br>
-You can edit the list of cloud apps that the agent monitors through the Cloud App Discovery blade in the Microsoft [Azure portal](https://portal.azure.com), under **Settings**->**Data Collection**->**App Collection list**.
+You can edit the list of cloud apps that the agent monitors through the Cloud App Discovery blade in the Microsoft [Azure Management Portal](https://manage.windowsazure.cn), under **Settings**->**Data Collection**->**App Collection list**.
 For more details, see [Getting Started With Cloud App Discovery](http://social.technet.microsoft.com/wiki/contents/articles/30962.getting-started-with-cloud-app-discovery.aspx)
 <br>
 **Information Category**: User information <br>
 **Description**: <br>